-- 1-Up: Collecting a normal, white chicken egg gives our yellow, four-limbed, big-nosed skateboarding egg-abomination another body to come back in.
-Try not to think too much about it.
+- 1-Up: Collecting a normal, white chicken egg gives Blupi another body to come back in.

 - 2½D: Strictly speaking, anyway.
-The level terrain and gameplay is 2D, while all objects, enemies and Blupi himself are rendered in the best 3D graphics 1998 could buy.
-Ish.
+The level terrain and gameplay is 2D, while all objects, enemies and Blupi himself are rendered in 3D graphics.

-- Block Puzzle: Surprisingly well done, and designed to avoid letting you make the game Unwinnable.
+- Block Puzzle: There are many points in the game where you need to push blocks to progress.
+These are often designed to avoid letting you make the game Unwinnable.

 - Bottomless Magazines: For the enemies.
 Averted for you, despite using the same goo-based ammo.

 - Bottomless Pits: Both used and averted.
-Falling into a bottomless pit is an instant Game Over, but there aren't any in the single player game.
+Falling into a bottomless pit is an instant Game Over, but there is only one level in the first game that has any.
 Custom levels, however...